divideandconquer/negotiator/README.md

 # Negotiator

-This is a simple golang content negotiation library that was built as a [Martini](http://martini.codegangsta.io/) middleware/handler but can be used standalone as well.
-The ContentNegotiator object will read the `Accepts` header from the `net/http` request and encode the given data appropriately.
+This is a simple golang [content negotiation](http://en.wikipedia.org/wiki/Content_negotiation) library that was built as a [Martini](http://martini.codegangsta.io/) middleware/handler but can be used standalone as well.
+The ContentNegotiator object will read the `Accepts` header from the `net/http` request and encode the given data appropriately or fallback to a default encoding if the `Accepts` header is not recognized.

 ## Supported Content-Types
 * application/json